mariobrosch/GameNightCommunicator/README.md

 * Texts into resource file to support multiple languages and set language per team
 * Write data into a sql database for the simple website
 * Beautify the simple php website for showing scoring of teams
-* If I go to next question, no scoring sheet should be added with a specific attribute for the time
+* If I go to next question, no scoring sheet should be added